Skip to content

 Is Gross Beta in my tap water?

-Gross Beta has been detected in water systems across 6,618 ZIP codes.
+Gross Beta has been detected in 138 Connecticut ZIP codes.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Gross Beta is safe?

 The safe level depends on who is drinking the water.
-The health guideline is 4 mrem/yr, but infants, pregnant women, and pets may need much lower levels.
+Health guidelines vary by source, but infants, pregnant women, and pets may need much lower levels.
 CheckYourTap calculates adjusted safe levels for 11 different household member types.

 How do I remove Gross Beta from my water?